enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   :language: html

-Build and deploy your project one final time.
+- Build and deploy your project one final time.

 To make use of the changes, do the following:

 1. Add the "City List" part to your "Country" page template

   A. Edit the "Country" page template.
-  B. Open the context panel by clicking the gear button in the toolbar.
+  B. Open the context panel by clicking the cog button in the toolbar.
-  C. Click and drag a `Part` to the page region below the "Country" part.
+  C. Click and drag a `Part` to the page region below the "country" part.
+(This may be a bit tricky because the "country" part is small.)
+  D. Select the "City list" part from the dropdown in the box.
+You may need to close the context panel to see it.
-  D. Save and close the tab.
+  E. Save and close the tab.

-2. Create some City contents below a selected country (below are some sample data you may use).
+2. Create some City contents below a selected country.
+(Sample data is available in the table below.)

-  A. Click a country content that you created earlier.
+  A. From the content pane, click a country content that you created earlier.
   B. Click "New" and select "City" from the list of content types.
 It is important that the city content be created under the country.
   C. Fill in the city name and location.
-The format must be comma separated latitude and longitude with decimals (for example 37.7833,-122.4167).
+The population is optional.
+(The location format must be comma separated latitude and longitude
+     with decimals.
+Do not select a page template from the dropdown on the right.)
+  D. Save draft.

 Here is a list of cities with latitude and longitude that you may copy/paste from.